IsaacHair/map25.2/BiggieCheese/readme.txt

 v0_01: Scrapped 0_00 and am going to store lines in a doubly linked list and
 	do the insertion of macros on the gcc side.

+v0_02: Going to just parse each line, then convert the line into bastardized c
+	based on the first keyword.
+The compiler will have to parse each line, but, for the most part, the heavy lifting is left to gcc when it compiles the file.